P-ict0/PyAlgebraLib/README.md

 # Efficient algebra

 Python program to perform algebra operations using efficient algorithms like Karatsuba's algorithm for multiplication or Extended Euclidean Algorithm for gcd.
 Can operate with numbers from radix 2 to radix 16.
-Without converting between radix in each operation. <br>
+Without converting between radix in each operation. <br> <br>
-*Each number is represented and returned as a string, except the radix.*
+_*Each number is represented and returned as a string, except the radix.*_

 Supported operations: